-- Draw on the information obtained through the assessments of food biodiversity (STEP 1) and dietary diversity assessment (STEP 2) and knowledge and ideas generated by the consultations of community and stakeholders (STEP 3).
-See also key actions for IPFS.

-- Consider and prevent risks specific to Indigenous Peoples (explained in STEP 4)
+Draw on the information obtained through the assessments of food biodiversity (STEP 1) and dietary diversity (STEP 2), and information generated by community and stakeholder consultations (STEP 3).
+See also key actions for IPFS Consider and prevent risks specific to Indigenous Peoples (see STEP 4)

-PREPARE THE IMPLEMENTATION ARRANGEMENTS AND WORK PLAN - Allow for a more direct role by local communities.
-Indigenous Peoples and local stakeholders should specify which institutions should be involved and how - Whenever needed, assess the capacities and invest in the implementation-related capacity development.
-Projects should support and consolidate Indigenous Peoples' organizations
+PREPARE THE IMPLEMENTATION ARRANGEMENTS AND WORK PLAN

+Allow for a more direct role by local communities.
+Indigenous Peoples and local stakeholders should specify which institutions should be involved and how Whenever needed, assess the capacities and invest in implementation-related capacity development.
+Projects should support and consolidate Indigenous Peoples' organisations

-DEFINE THE RELEVANT INDICATORS FOR MONITORING AND EVALUATION - Key indicator: MDD-W (proportion of women, 15-49 years of age, who consume at least 5 out of 10 food groups) is one of three nutrition core indicators adopted by IFAD - Select at least one indicator related to food biodiversity and production (see a list of possible indicators in STEP 4)
+DEFINE THE RELEVANT INDICATORS FOR MONITORING AND EVALUATION - Key indicator: MDD-W (proportion of women, 15-49 years of age, who consume at least five out of ten food groups)

+- Select at least one indicator related to food biodiversity and production (see a list of possible indicators in STEP 4)

-- Depending on the objectives, context and scale of the project, consider also using other nutrition and food system indicators (see a list of possible indicators in STEP 4)
+- Depending on the objectives, context, and scale of the project, consider also using other nutrition and food system indicators (see a list of possible indicators in STEP 4)